Chat with us, powered by LiveChat Skip to main content

 How is Kratom Addiction Treated?

-Kratom addiction can take place at a residential facility, where a person lives for several weeks and receives 24/7 care.
-Others find that outpatient care provides the focused support they need.
-Outpatient programs include partial hospitalization programs (PHP), which require attendance for full days of sessions many times per week.
+After detox, outpatient programs include partial hospitalization programs (PHP), which require attendance for full days of sessions many times per week.
 Another option is intensive outpatient programs (IOP), which take place for a few hours per day a few days per week.
 Some IOP plans can be done in the evening or virtually to meet the needs of varying schedules people have.

 Attending more than one type of therapy gives people the best opportunity to address the reasons behind their addiction and how to avoid relapsing.
 Many treatment plans include individual therapy, family therapy, holistic therapy, and more.
 Prescription medications can be taken that help ease kratom withdrawal symptoms and make the initial days of sobriety easier to endure.